 What is the difference?

-Anger is a constructive emotion.
-Anger tells you that something isn’t right and that you need to change or confront an area of your life that you are not happy with.
+Anger is a constructive emotion, telling you that something isn’t right and that you need to change or confront an area of your life that you are not happy with.

 It may be the way you have been treated by a friend or family member or being unhappy at work.

-Anger is a positive, controlled and life affirming response to a situation, both emotionally and cognitively led.
-It allows you to assert yourself whilst establishing what you need and want in that moment.
+Anger is a positive, controlled and life-affirming response to a situation, both emotionally and cognitively led.
+It allows you to assert yourself whilst establishing what you need and wants in that moment.